falcopackages/falco-cli/docs/the_cli/start_project/packages.rst

 It is always a good idea to keep a versioning system in place for your project.
 The project includes the following tools to make the process as simple and low maintenance as possible:

 - `git-cliff <https://git-cliff.org/>`_: Generate changelog for your project based on your commit messages, provided they follow the `conventional commits <https://www.conventionalcommits.org/en/v1.0.0/>`_ format.
-- `bump-my-version <https://github.com/callowayproject/bump-my-version>`_: As the name suggests, it bumps the version of your project following the `semver <https://semver.org/>`_ format, creates a new git tag, and pushes it to the remote repository.
+- `bump-my-version <https://github.com/callowayproject/bump-my-version>`_: As the name suggests, it bumps the version of your project following the `semver <https://semver.org/>`_ format and creates a new git tag.

 Both of these tools' configurations are stored in the ``pyproject.toml`` file under the ``[tool.git-cliff]`` and ``[tool.bumpversion]`` sections, respectively.